-Backgammon Help
+Backgammon rules

 Backgammon is a two-player game, played on a board of 24 narrow triangles called points.
 The triangles are grouped into four quadrants (holding 6 triangles each).
 Each player has fifteen pieces of his own color.
 The initial arrangement of pieces is shown on the figure below.